 Notifications are made through a variety of different means including, but not limited to, phone, email, text, word of mouth, mass notification system, the College website, social media and regional media outlets.
-The College's mass notification system is through Nixle and all students and employees are automatically enrolled in this service.
+The College's mass notification system is through RAVE Mobile Alert and all students and employees are automatically enrolled in this service.

-The President (or designee), along with members of the Cabinet will determine how, when and whether an emergency notification needs to be made.
-A determination will also be made as to whom the notification will be sent.
-Once a determination has been made, a notification will be sent without delay.
+In consultation with the Director of Public Safety or other first responders, information gathered will be shared with the President (or designee) or other members of the Cabinet to confirm the emergency and the response needed.
+Then the President (or designee), along with members of the Cabinet will determine how, when and whether an emergency notification needs to be made.
+A determination will also be made as to whom the notification will be sent in accordance with the College's Emergency Response and Safety Plan.
+Once a determination has been made, a notification will be sent without delay by the President, Dean of Student Affairs, or Director of Public Safety (or designees).
+Depending on the emergency and urgency of communication, notifications may be sent using RAVE Mobile Alert, email, loud speakers, social media, local media outlets, or any other mode available and appropriate to the circumstances.